TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 ]
 ```

 In this case, `docs-tools` has summarized the type using the `raw` type signature, the opposite approach to what it did with `layout`.
 The TSDoc `param` tags from the original description have been extracted and returned in a `jsDocTags` object.
-This isn't mentioned in the public ArgTypes documentation.
+There's no mention of `jsDocTags` in the public ArgTypes documentation.

 # Returning Extracted Component Props